top of page

 Why are they doing this?

-People Enjoy the Path as it is! - Just look at what people are saying about it!
+People enjoy the Trail as it is - just look what they're saying about it!

 What's being said about the trail